 - Notre Dame Alumni Clubs: These clubs connect you with people in a particular geographic region.
 Students can find upcoming events that provide the opportunity to network with alumni – some sites even allow you to upload your resume and others have job and internship postings.
 You can also try to connect with the young alumni representative of the club.

-- LinkedIn (User Guide): View professional profiles, join groups, and follow employers to build connections and learn from industry professionals
+- LinkedIn (how to find people): View professional profiles, join groups, and follow employers to build connections and learn from industry professionals

 Building Connections and Strategies for Interviews

 - Informational Interviewing Guide (From "The 2-Hour Job Search" by Steve Dalton) - TIARA Framework (Trends, Insights, Advice, Resources, Assignments)

 - Networking Brief: As you plan to reach out to alumni and other professional contacts, consider providing examples of your most relevant qualifications as well as positions, companies, and topics of interest.
 This can serve as a “Resume/CV Companion".

 Email And Online MessagingTemplates:

 - Networking and Informational Interview Request Templates (includes LinkedIn examples)